 Why does my project need testing?
 Isn’t it ready-for-service after development?

 Testing is a process of ‘a creative destruction’.
-Testing follows positive and negative approaches, last ones developers don’t have because they tend to test gently, subconsciously knowing where the code will break and avoiding the weak spots.
+Testing follows positive and negative approaches, the last ones developers don’t have because they tend to test gently, subconsciously knowing where the code will break and avoiding the weak spots.
 Development process is biased with the fact that product was developed bug-free.
-That’s why is needed to have a part of the process that will ensure that it isn’t so (by using latest tools, approaches and methodologies).
+That’s why it is needed to conduct test automation services that will ensure that it isn’t so (by using latest tools, approaches and methodologies).
 This part is QA role.

 What does QA mean for my project?

 Testing program functions as the final "quality gate" for an application, allowing or preventing the move from the comfort of the software-engineering environment into the real world.
 With this role comes a large responsibility (only some of them are listed below) - the success of an application that involves QA engineers in charge of: